yangyanli/PointCNN/README.md

-# PointCNN: Convolution On X-Transformed Points
+# PointCNN: Convolution On X-Transformed Points (NIPS 2018)

 Created by <a href="http://yangyan.li" target="_blank">Yangyan Li</a>, Rui Bu, Mingchao Sun, Wei Wu, Xinhan Di, and Baoquan Chen.

 ## Introduction

-PointCNN is accepted to NIPS 2018.
-See our <a href="http://arxiv.org/abs/1801.07791" target="_blank">preprint on arXiv</a> for more details.

 PointCNN is a simple and general framework for feature learning from point cloud, which refreshed five benchmark records in point cloud processing (as of Jan.
 23, 2018), including: